-The Mod H, or "Holland RECCE rifle" was introduced after the Mk12 Mod0 and Mod1 rifles, and the name is credited to Master Sargent Steve Holland, who was part of the group that developed the SPR rifle.
-The Holland RECCE rifle was was a retrofit upper of the Mod 0 with the Gen3 round hanguards.
-Originally, the loner Swan sleeve rail on the Mod 0 was going to removed to further reduce weight, but ARMS did not have enough #22 high rings, so PRI created the shorter RECCE rail to replace the original Swan Sleeve.
+The Mod H, or "Holland RECCE rifle" was introduced after the Mk12 Mod0 and Mod1 rifles, and the name is credited to Master Sergeant Steve Holland, who was part of the group that developed the SPR rifle.
+The Holland RECCE rifle was a retrofit upper of the Mod 0 with the Gen3 round handguards.
+Originally, the loner Swan sleeve rail on the Mod 0 was going to be removed to further reduce weight, but ARMS did not have enough #22 high rings, so PRI created the shorter RECCE rail to replace the original Swan Sleeve.
 The original barrels were Noveske made with the SPR profile in rifle length gas system.
-Holland and John Noveske collaborated on the RECCE plans, and later RECCE rifles went on to use the Noveske barrel while the Mod Holland eventually opted back to Douglas barrels found on the other Mk12 rifles.
+Holland and John Noveske collaborated on the RECCE plans, and later RECCE rifles went on to use the Noveske barrel, while the Mod Holland eventually opted back to Douglas barrels found on the other Mk12 rifles.

 This Mark 12 Mod H for Holland is built with PRI's Retro Gen III, which is most representative of the 16" Holland upper receiver groups.